-Figure 14 Overall attitude scores of total sample (n=313)
+Figure 14: Overall attitude scores of total sample to cruise ship tourism in Akaroa (n=313)

 Analysis by sample group shows that the Resident sample were more likely to have an overall positive attitude (30.9% were positive compared to 16.5% and 20% of the Postal and District samples, respectively), while respondents in the District sample were more likely to have a negative attitude (32% were negative compared to 23% and 18.8% of the Resident and Postal sample, respectively).
 Respondents in the Postal sample were much more likely than respondents in either the Resident or District samples to be neutral (Figure 15).